Cauteros974/taskflow-crm/README.md

 Active assigned tasks / Member capacity

 This helps show which team members are available and which ones are overloaded.

+## Activity History

+The activity page stores important user actions, such as:

+Task created
+Task updated
+Task deleted
+Comment added
+Comment deleted
+Task status changed
+Import / Export

+The app supports exporting all application data to a JSON file and importing it back later.

+This can be used as a simple backup system.

 ![alt text](https://github.com/Cauteros974/taskflow-crm/blob/main/src/screens/1.png)
 ![alt text](https://github.com/Cauteros974/taskflow-crm/blob/main/src/screens/2.png)